ipspace/blog/content/posts/2021/12/bgp-anycast-lab.md

 I could log into the individual devices (L2 and L3) and reconfigure them, but it's more convenient (and maybe even faster) to destroy the whole lab with **netlab down** and bring a new lab up with **netlab up**, enjoying a sip of coffee in the meantime.

-Here are the results of disabling **neighbor next-hop-self** on the AS edge routers:
+Here's the BGP table on the route reflector (S1) after the changes to the lab topology file removed the **neighbor next-hop-self** configuration on the AS edge routers:

 {{<cc>}}L2 is still changing the BGP next hop, even though **next-hop-self** has not been configured{{</cc>}}
 ```